-The portfolio should simply reflect a passion for image making, be it digital or traditional.
-A solid knowledge of photography/cinematography, with a strong background in computer skills, is an asset.
+The portfolio should simply reflect a passion for image-making, be it digital or traditional.
+Solid knowledge of photography/cinematography, with a strong background in computer skills, is an asset.

-An Interview might be requested if more information is required and the applicants we wish to interview will be contacted by email; log in to your myCapU email by following the .
-In person interviews are preferred; however, phone interviews can be arranged.
+An interview might be requested if more information is required and the applicants we wish to interview will be contacted by email.
+In-person interviews are preferred; however, phone interviews can be arranged.

 Important Dates and Deadlines

-- to Capilano University at least two weeks prior to submitting your portfolio.
+- Apply to Capilano University before submitting your portfolio to SlideRoom.

-If possible, applicants should attend one of our free open house sessions before they apply, in order to see the facilities, talk to students, observe their work and ask questions.
+If possible, applicants are encouraged to attend one of our free open house sessions before they apply, in order to see the facilities, talk to students, observe their work and ask questions about our programs.